Mrrm2/Comms-User-Guide/docs/gettingStarted.md

 2. Run the following command to verify you have git installed: `git -v`.
    ![Git Version](images/verifyGitInstalled.png)

-## Creating a Repository
+## Creating a Repository and Pushing to GitHub

-1. First, create a GitHub account by going to https://github.com and signing up.
+1. First, create a GitHub account by going to <https://github.com/join> and signing up.
 If you already have an account, log in to your account.

 2. After logging in, click on the “+” sign in the top right corner of the page and select “New repository” from the dropdown menu.